louwrentius/eztables/README.md

 Eztables allows you to quickly configure a firewall without ever touching iptables.
 The firewall rule syntax is designed to be easy to read and to apply.

-This is how you allow the entire internet to access your webserver on tcp-port 80:
+This is how you allow the entire internet to access your webserver on TCP-port 80:

 ```sh
 	allow_in any $eth0 any 80/tcp